-4 Instruments and delegations
+4. Instruments and delegations

-Pursuant to A6(1), both the Minister of CIC and the Minister of PS have the authority to designate specific persons as officers to carry out any purpose of any provision of IRPA with respect to their individual mandates as described in A4, and have specified the powers and duties of the officers so designated.
-In addition, A6(2) authorizes that anything that may be done by each Minister under the Act and Regulations may be done by a person that the Minister authorizes in writing.
+Pursuant to subsection A6(1), both the Minister of Immigration, Refugees and Citizenship and the Minister of Public Safety have the authority to designate specific persons as officers to carry out any purpose of any provision of the IRPA with respect to their individual mandates, as described in section A4, and have specified the powers and duties of the officers so designated.
+In addition, subsection A6(2) authorizes that anything that may be done by each Minister under the Act and Regulations may be done by a person that the Minister authorizes in writing.
 This is referred to as a delegation of authority.

-While A4 gives the Minister of PS the policy lead for enforcement with respect to IRPA, CIC continues to be responsible for screening applicants for inadmissibility and for acting on that responsibility according to its delegated authority.
+While section A4 gives the Minister of Public Safety the policy lead for enforcement with respect to the IRPA, IRCC continues to be responsible for screening applicants for inadmissibility and for acting on that responsibility according to its delegated authority.

-The Minister of PS has designated officers of both the CBSA and CIC to write reports, and has delegated the review of those reports to officers of both the CBSA and CIC.
-For full information, the Designation of Officers and Delegation of Authority documents signed by the Minister of PS and by the Minister of CIC can be found in IL 3.
-As a general rule, CIC officers have been designated the authority to write reports for all allegations except A34 (security grounds), A35 (grounds of violating human or international rights) and A37 (grounds of organized criminality).
+The Minister of Public Safety has designated officers of both the CBSA and IRCC to write reports and has delegated the review of those reports to officers of both the CBSA and IRCC.
+For full information, the Designation of Officers and Delegation of Authority documents signed by the Minister of Public Safety and by the Minister of Immigration, Refugees and Citizenship can be found in chapter IL 3.
+As a general rule, IRCC officers have been designated the authority to write reports for all allegations except section A34 (security grounds), section A35 (grounds of violating human or international rights) and section A37 (grounds of organized criminality).
 These cases will be referred to the CBSA.
-The Minister's delegate at CIC or at the CBSA will review all reports written by CIC or CBSA officers and have the authority either to issue removal orders or refer the reports to the Immigration Division.
+The Minister's delegate at IRCC or at the CBSA will review all reports written by IRCC or CBSA officers and have the authority either to issue removal orders or refer the reports to the ID.

-5 Departmental policy
+5. Departmental policy

-5.1 Procedural fairness
+5.1.
+Procedural fairness

 The principles of procedural fairness apply to the exercise of the powers of the Minister's delegate.
-In this context, procedural fairness includes the right of persons affected by a decision to a fair process; the opportunity to know the case one has to meet and respond to it; the opportunity to be represented by counsel; and the right to be tried by an independent and impartial decision-maker (that is, as a disinterested decision-maker).
+In this context, procedural fairness includes the right of persons affected by a decision to a fair process; the opportunity to know the case one has to meet and respond to it; the opportunity to be represented by counsel; and the right to be tried by an independent and impartial decision maker (i.e., as a disinterested decision maker).

 It is important to differentiate those cases where the Minister's delegate may issue a removal order and those cases where the ID issues it.
-For the latter, participatory rights will be given only once to the person concerned at the 44(1) stage.
+For the latter, participatory rights will be given only once to the person concerned at the subsection 44(1) stage.
 For cases before the Minister's delegate, participatory rights will be provided twice: once in the call-in letter and once before commencing the interview.
-The rationale behind this is that if the Minister's delegate cannot (for statutory reasons) issue a removal order and decides to refer the case to the Immigration Division, the principles of procedural fairness will be applied by the ID.
+The rationale behind this is that if the Minister's delegate cannot (for statutory reasons) issue a removal order and decides to refer the case to the ID, the principles of procedural fairness will be applied by the ID.